 Now with a title like, “Why My Husband Has To Share Me With Another Man“, I’m sure you are already reading this and wondering what the heck is going on over at that house.

-Well after I got home from going out to dinner recently my husband asked such a simple yet powerful question that really got me thinking, so I thought I would give you a little insight into our unique family dynamic.
+After I got home from going out to dinner recently my husband asked such a simple yet powerful question that really got me thinking, so I thought I would give you a little insight into our family.

-See, my son’s father, Rick, and I haven’t been in a relationship since not too long after our son Reece was born (almost 13 years).
+See, my son’s father, Rick, and I haven’t been in a relationship since not too long after our son Reece was born (about 15 years).
 Before Reece came along we were together for about 6 years, from when I was only 17 years old.

-I got married to my husband Keith when Reece was 3 years old, and in full disclosure Keith was always aware of and a huge proponent of my relationship with Rick, as he only ever wants the best for Reece and I.
+I married my husband Keith when Reece was 3 years old.
+In full disclosure Keith was always aware of and a huge proponent of my relationship with Rick, as he only ever wants the best for Reece too.

-Family dinner and various outings have become such a ritual in our blended family, and sometimes even my daughter Tatum joins us, as Rick adores her as if she was his own daughter and she adores him right on back.
+Family dinner and various outings (like this surprise vacation for our son) have become such a ritual in our blended family, and sometimes even my daughter Tatum joins us.
+Rick loves her as if she was his own daughter and she adores him right on back.

-Because life can be very much like a roller coaster ride.
-Some days there are ups and some days there are downs.
-Life isn’t always what you think or plan it to be.
-I never planned to have a child as early in life as I did, and I also never planned on having a child and not being married and having to co-parent.
+Life isn’t always what you think, plan or sometimes even want it to be.
+I also never planned on having a child as early in life as I did, not being married and having to co-parent.

-My husband Keith is thankfully the most selfless person I know, and he has always understood and even jokes that he has to share me with another man, Rick, because he is our family.
-He is my son’s father and I wouldn’t trade that or our relationship for the world.
-Rick is my best friend and I am so happy that we are able to raise our son surrounded in complete support, positivity and love.
+Co-parenting is not always easy, but Rick is my best friend and I am so happy that we are able to raise our son surrounded in complete support, positivity and love.